StefanMeGit/FeatherM0-Esk8-Remote/README.md

 Safety Features

 - ESTOP automatic slow down until stop - more than 300ms no new values from remote will force the receiver into ESTOPMODE and slow down the trigger value every 50ms by 5 until it raches 25% break trigger to stop the board safe
+  - ESTOP will armed automaticly after first valid transmission between remote and receiver
 - priority transmission handling!
 Deactivating display refresh and UART pull if no valid transmission is received until
   - ESTOPMODE is triggered, then display is refreshing again for anaysing error
 - breaklight integration with adaptive flash warning